Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

-We now discuss specific results for each triple-pattern, though overall trends can be easily detected: \kdostriples and \kdostriplesplus are the most space-efficient solutions, but their performance is difficult to assess, since it varies significantly among triple patterns.
-In turn, \rdfcsa obtains consistently low query times, never exceeding 10 microseconds per result in any triple-pattern for reasonable sampling intervals. {\em Trie-2tp} obtains compression comparable with that of \rdfcsa and better query times in most triple-patterns, yet as explained before it has a major drawback: the $(?s,?p,o)$ pattern is up to 10,000 times slower than the others, and roughly 1000 times slower than \rdfcsa, effectively limiting the application of this solution.
+We now discuss specific results for each triple pattern, though overall trends can be easily detected: \kdostriples and \kdostriplesplus are the most space-efficient solutions, but their performance is difficult to assess, since it varies significantly among triple patterns.
+In turn, \rdfcsa obtains consistently low query times, never exceeding 10 microseconds per result in any triple pattern for reasonable sampling intervals. {\em Trie-2tp} obtains compression comparable with that of \rdfcsa and better query times in most triple patterns, yet as explained before it has a major drawback: the $(?s,?p,o)$ pattern is up to 10,000 times slower than the others, and roughly 1000 times slower than \rdfcsa, effectively limiting the application of this solution.
 The strongest counterpart, \trieb, on the other hand, achieves the best query times in some cases, yet at the cost of much worse compression ({\em RDFCSA-Hybrid} outperforms it in the others, using less space).
 HDT is consistent in query times, but slower and larger in general than \rdfcsa.
-MonetDB is several orders of magnitude slower than \rdfcsa, using similar space, whereas RDF-3X is about 8 times larger and still significantly slower than our technique.
+MonetDB is several orders of magnitude slower than \rdfcsa, using similar space, whereas Virtuoso, Blazegraph, RDF-3X, and Tentris are much larger than our technique.
+Query times for Virtuoso, Blazegraph, and RDF-3X are still much higher than those of \rdfcsa in general.
+Results for Tentris, however, show that for most of the triple patterns the cost of query parsing is much larger than the query execution itself, that only requires a few microseconds per result.
+This is comparable to \rdfcsa, that would still have to be augmented with a dictionary to transform integer IDs in the result to the original strings.
+Nevertheless, Tentris requires over 20 times the RAM of \rdfcsa (even augmenting \rdfcsa with the string dictionary, Tentris would still be 10 times larger), so we do not consider it to be a fair competitor for \rdfcsa and the other compact solutions.

 Therefore, in what follows we focus on the comparison between \rdfcsa, \kdostriples, and \trie variants.
+We will resume the comparison with the remaining triple stores when testing join queries, in which the relative overhead of query parsing should be much smaller, and solutions like Virtuoso and Blazegraph become more competitive.